LCA-TOPSIS Optimizes Construction Material Efficiency

 Conclusion

-Overall, this study comprehensively examined the impact of material waste during the construction process using LCA and evaluated the role of the TOPSIS MCDM in improving resource efficiency.
+Overall, this study examined the impact of material waste during the construction process using LCA and evaluated the role of the TOPSIS MCDM in improving resource efficiency.
 A detailed comparison of material usage scenarios was performed during the design and construction phases to analyze the impact of these strategies on material efficiency and sustainability.

 The findings exhibited that reducing material waste enhances environmental performance and efficient resource utilization.
 Additionally, the LCA-TOPSIS integration demonstrated that targeted interventions for materials prone to waste can considerably reduce the environmental footprint across the production, use, and disposal stages.